 A. No, self-installation projects do not qualify for Energy Saver North Carolina rebates.
 All installations must be completed by a registered contractor to be eligible for the rebates.

 A. No, Energy Saver North Carolina program is for proactive home energy upgrades, not emergencies.
 For emergency assistance, contact the North Carolina Department of Health and Human Services (DHHS) and North Carolina Department of Public Safety (DPS).
-If you are replacing broken equipment in a hurry, we recommend HEAR rebates which do not require scheduling a full home energy assessment.
+If you need to replace broken equipment quickly, we recommend HEAR rebates, which don’t require a full home energy assessment but do need installation by a HEAR certified contractor.

 A. If you’re not eligible, other resources may be available.
 Your utility provider might offer rebates for specific projects or appliances.
 Contact them for more info.
 The IRS also offers the Energy Efficient Home Improvement Tax Credit.